The Aristocrats (band): Formation and history

-In July 2013, their second studio album Culture Clash was released, which was followed by a supporting tour; first in North America in 2013 and then in Europe, South America, and Asia in 2014.
-After the tour, the band compiled excerpts of performances from six different venues for their upcoming second live album, Culture Clash Live!, to be released on CD and DVD on January 20, 2015.
+In July 2013, their second studio album, Culture Clash, was released, followed by a supporting tour—first in North America in 2013, and then in Europe, South America, and Asia in 2014.
+After the tour, the band compiled excerpts from performances at six different venues for their second live album, Culture Clash Live!, which was released on CD and DVD on January 20, 2015.
 On the same day, the band releases their "official bootleg" of the tour, a limited edition 2CD set titled Secret Show: Live in Osaka.
 During their January 2015 tour, the band debuted material for their third studio album Tres Caballeros.
 The album was recorded in February and released on June 23, 2015.
 In support of the album, the band toured in North America in summer 2015 and in Europe from November 2015 to February 2016.

 In 2016 they took part in the G3 tour, along with Joe Satriani and Steve Vai.

-September - October 2016, the band toured India, Bangladesh, Nepal, Thailand, Hong Kong, Taiwan, Japan & Australia booked by their Asian agency jellybeard.
+From September to October 2016, the band toured India, Bangladesh, Nepal, Thailand, Hong Kong, Taiwan, Japan, and Australia, with the tour organized by their Asian agency, Jellybeard.

-After this tour, The Aristocrats decided to take a long sabbatical, focusing on their own solo endeavors and touring with other acts (BB/MM Joe Satriani, GG Hans Zimmer) throughout 2017 and 2018.
+After this tour, The Aristocrats decided to take a long sabbatical, focusing on their solo projects and touring with other acts (BB/MM, Joe Satriani, GG, Hans Zimmer) throughout 2017 and 2018.

-In December 2018 The Aristocrats announced they were going into the studio again early March 2019 to record their 4th studio album.
-The 4th album, You Know What? was recorded in the Brotheryn Studios in Ojai California and released in June 2019.
+In December 2018, The Aristocrats announced they would return to the studio in early March 2019 to record their fourth studio album.
+The album, You Know What?, was recorded at Brotheryn Studios in Ojai, California, and released in June 2019.

 In 2022, the album The Aristocrats with Primuz Chamber Orchestra featured nine tracks of existing material recorded with accompanying string arrangements and more.

 On November the 14th, 2023 at a show in Bilbao, The Aristocrats announced their next studio album Duck, released February 2024.
 This album continued the tradition of nine tracks (three written by each member of the band) with silly titles including puns and asterisk-laden words, for example "Sitting with a Duck on the Bay" (referring to the song "Sitting on a Dock by the Bay") and "This Is Not Scrotum" rendered on streaming services as "This is not S*****m".